hilbix/bootp/README.md

 	GATE ga.te.way.ip
 	REPL port
 	REPL port ip.to.reply.to
+	DHCP id type data

-These commands can give it multiply, the last setting survives.
+If some command (except `DHCP`) is given multiply, the last setting survives.

 - `VEND` is the vendor extension.
   - As this is not really supported, just use `VEND 0` for now